-I find this type of sound to be nearly perfect; Everything sits in the mix as it should, and I’m not finding any one thing over powering the other.
+I find this type of sound to be nearly perfect; Everything sits in the mix as it should, and I’m not finding any one thing overpowering the other.

 The only caveat here is the Treble.
 99% of the time it’s going to sound great.
 I love it.
-But there are instances in which is comes across as kind of bright and perhaps slightly hot.
+But there are instances in which it comes across as kind of bright and perhaps slightly hot.

 It’s a very minor nitpick, but should be pointed out.